ThomasMouchelet/DC5-DEV-2526-nextjs-project1/README.md

 # 1

-- create page to add new post
+- Create model for user into prisma schema (email, password)
+- update schema
-- create form post component (React hook form)
+- create form auth user (email, password) for sign in and sign up with react hook form
-- create route api to add new post

-# 2

-- create page to edit post
+- Implement authentication with JWT (NextAuth.js)